janizde/WP-Opening-Hours/readme.txt

 == Upgrade Notice ==

 = 2.0 =
 The plugin has been rewritten from scratch and a lot has changed.
-Old data should be converted automatically but a lot of the CSS classes have changed so please take some time to update it and maybe test it in a development environment to make sure it works as expected.
+Old data should be converted automatically but a lot of the CSS classes have changed.
+Take some time to update it and maybe test it in a development environment to make sure it works as expected.
+Requires PHP >= 5.3, WordPress >= 4